 Withholding of support is a decision not to make a non-competing continuation award within the current competitive segment.
 Support may be withheld for one or more of the following reasons:

-If NIH denies (withholds) a non-competing continuation award because the grantee failed to comply with the terms and conditions of a previous award, the grantee may appeal that determination.
+The grantee may appeal NIH's determination to deny (withhold) a non-competing continuation award because the grantee failed to comply with the terms and conditions of a previous award.

 Depending on the nature of the deficiency, NIH may use other means of promoting grantee compliance.
-Other options available to NIH include, but are not limited to, temporary withholding of payment or other actions specified at 45 CFR part 74.62 or 92.43, conversion from an advance payment method to a reimbursement method or disallow (deny) all or part of the cost of the activity or action not in compliance.
-Other actions may include suspension or debarment under 45 CFR 76, and other available legal remedies, such as civil action.
+Other options available to NIH include, but are not limited to conversion from an advance payment method to a reimbursement method or disallow (deny) all or part of the cost of the activity or action not in compliance.
+Other actions may include suspension or debarment of an organization or individual under Government-wide Debarment and Suspension rules provided at 45 CFR 76, and other available legal remedies, such as civil action.
 Suspension under 45 CFR 76, implementing E.O.s 12549 and 12689, “Debarment and Suspension,” is a separate action from the “suspension” of an award as a post-award remedy, as described in Suspension, Termination, and Withholding of Support above.
 The subject of debarment and suspension as an eligibility criterion is addressed in Completing the Pre-Award Process—Determining Eligibility of Individuals and Public Policy Requirements and Objectives—Debarment and Suspension.

 NIH may identify and administratively recover funds paid to a grantee at any time during the life cycle of a grant.
-Debts may result from cost disallowances, recovery of funds, unobligated balances, unpaid share of any required matching or cost sharing, funds in the recipient’s account that exceed the final amount determined to be allowable, or other circumstances.
-NIH may identify and initiate debt collection activities at any time during the life cycle of a grant.
+Debts may result from cost disallowances, unobligated balances, unpaid share of any required matching or cost sharing, funds in the recipient’s account that exceed the final amount determined to be allowable, or other circumstances.

 NIH guidance on the repayment of grant funds that are unrelated to audit findings can be found on the OER web site found at https://grants.nih.gov/grants/compliance/compliance.htm.